ChianNi/Intel_SD_Training/Readme_sd_training.md

    - Shorts violation
    - Less than min edge length

-> Can rerfer this link for details on DRC: https://www.design-reuse.com/articles/41504/design-rule-checks-drc-a-practical-view-for-28nm-technology.html#:~:text=Description%3A%20This%20type%20violation%20pops,are%20seeing%20the%20VIA%20misalignment
+> Can refer this link for details on DRC: https://www.design-reuse.com/articles/41504/design-rule-checks-drc-a-practical-view-for-28nm-technology.html#:~:text=Description%3A%20This%20type%20violation%20pops,are%20seeing%20the%20VIA%20misalignment

 </details>